 Karen Schlick is decorating clay pots for art demonstration at The Old School. (photo by Harry Hamm) |

-Meanwhile, back in the room are Karen Schlick, Barb King, Betty-Ann Gaetz, and me at our dedicated tables, demonstrating various painting mediums for people to watch and to ask any questions.
+Meanwhile, back in the room, are Karen Schlick, Barb King, Betty-Ann Gaetz, and I at our dedicated tables, demonstrating various painting mediums for people to watch and ask any questions.
 I showcased soft pastels and various pastel papers to enchant people with the beauty and versatility of soft pastels.
 I have not talked so much in one day since moving to Nova Scotia!
 I had a delightful time in such an easy-going venue.

 This was going to be my dock to paint from for the day!
 The weather started out with menacing, heavy, dark clouds, but it turned out to be a sunny, hot day without winds, which is unusual for being on the ocean.

 What a glorious day, once again, with a group of artists sharing the joy of painting outdoors.
-All of us donated our paintings for a silent auction to raise funds for The Deanery Project.
+We all donated our paintings for a silent auction to raise funds for The Deanery Project.

 What a surprise to be in a room full of seasoned published authors.
 I had no idea how the day would transpire, as I had never attended a writer's reading and was engaged in listening to them share their writing styles, personal struggles, and insights into the world of writing.
 Another inspiring day for me, and I did not die of fright!